msbx5420-class/msbx5420-class.github.io/projectonline.md

 * Our S3 bucket on cluster is `s3://msbx5420-2026`

-* To check files and copy files to S3 bucket, you can use the following commands <u>on the master node</u> (make sure you have created your team directory on master node and uploaded your files there)
+* To check files and copy files to S3 bucket, you can use the following commands <u>on the master node</u> (make sure you have created your project directory on master node and uploaded your files there)

   ```bash
   cd /mnt1/msbx5420_projects/{user_directory}